 1.1.
 High Availability Add-On components

-The High Availability Add-On consists of the following major components:
+The Red Hat High Availability Add-On consists of several components that provide the high availability service.

 - Cluster infrastructure — Provides fundamental functions for nodes to work together as a cluster: configuration file management, membership management, lock management, and fencing.